josephbertaux/INTT_Geo/README.txt

 for the OGP machine")

-Then, do
+Do
 	root intt_transforms.cc
 to produce
 	intt_transforms.root
-which produces the affine transforms that move sensors from their nominal transforms on the ladder to their measured transforms on the ladder.
-The transforms act on vectors in the local sensor frame using the sPHENIX coordinate system to the ladder's frame using the sPHENIX coordinate system.
+which contains the parameters for the affine transforms from each sensor's local coordinate system to its parent ladder's coordinate system.
+Does this for both the measured positions and nominal positions in the intt_geo.root file.

+^^^
+Need to rewrite